omkarkonda/chitjar/QWEN.md

 The project is still in development with several key areas to be completed:

-1. Complete remaining backend API endpoints
-2. Implement full frontend UI with all components
+1. Implement full frontend UI with all components
-3. Add comprehensive analytics and calculations
-4. Implement CSV import/export functionality
-5. Add charting and data visualization
+2. Add charting and data visualization
-6. Complete testing coverage
+3. Complete testing coverage
-7. Finalize documentation
+4. Finalize documentation

 This context should provide Qwen Code with the necessary information to understand and work with the ChitJar project effectively.